 If a student does not complete a thesis by the conclusion of CP 651C, Seminar in Directed Research IIC, they may take an Incomplete in Seminar in Directed Research IIC to complete the thesis.
 If the thesis is not completed during the Incomplete, the student may register for a tutorial to complete work on the thesis.
 There is a separate fee to enroll in a tutorial to remediate Seminar in Directed Research IIC.
-Students entering tutorial for thesis should coordinate closely with the Portfolio Thesis Advisor, Research Associate, and Director of Research to establish a work plan for thesis completion.
+Students entering tutorial for thesis should coordinate closely with the Thesis Advisor, Research Associate, and Director of Research to establish a work plan for thesis completion.
+The student must also coordinate with the Registrar's Office to maintain active student status if continuing coursework beyond the completion of Session III of CP651C in the final Winter Quarter of the program.